Israel–Malaysia relations: Sports

-In 2021, World Squash Federation cancelled Men’s World Team Squash Championship after Malaysia banned Israeli team from playing in the country.
+In 2021, the World Squash Federation cancelled the Men's World Team Squash Championship after Malaysia banned the Israeli team from playing in the country.

 Education

-In 1965, there were five Malaysians who took part in courses at the Afro-Asian Institute in Israel.
+In 1965, five Malaysians took part in courses at the Afro-Asian Institute in Israel.
 By 1966, no more Malaysians were sent to Israel for studies.

-In March 1996, Mahathir allowed a group of 14 Israeli high school students to visit Malaysian schools and met with the education minister and other senior public officials of Malaysia.
+In March 1996, Mahathir allowed a group of 14 Israeli high school students to visit Malaysian schools and met with the Education Minister and other senior public officials of Malaysia.
 This event did not spark any public interest.

 In 1998, a Malaysian took a community development course in Israel for the first time since 1965.

 Travel

-On 24 October 1994, Malaysia allowed Malaysian Muslims to visit Jerusalem by entering through Jordan and not to visit other parts of Israel.
-Besides, the pilgrims should not stay in Israel for more than two weeks.
-After such announcement, Christian groups in Malaysia also demanded similar arrangements to Israel.
-Their request was granted on 10 November 1994.
-The Malaysian travel association then made an arrangement to the Israeli embassy in Singapore on Malaysian tourism to Israel.
+On 24 October 1994, Malaysia permitted Malaysian Muslims to visit Jerusalem by entering through Jordan, with the condition that they refrain from visiting other parts of Israel.
+Additionally, the pilgrims were not allowed to stay in Israel for more than two weeks.
+Following this announcement, Christian groups in Malaysia requested similar arrangements for visiting Israel.
+Their request was approved on 10 November 1994.
+Subsequently, the Malaysian Travel Association coordinated with the Israeli embassy in Singapore regarding Malaysian tourism to Israel.
 In 1995, Malaysian travel agents visited Israel.
-Israel's national airline, El Al, later signed an air-traffic agreement with Malaysia Airlines in the same year.
+Later that year, Israel's national airline, El Al, signed an air-traffic agreement with Malaysia Airlines.
 In May 1995, a Malaysian television crew visited Israel.
-On 18 June 1995, the programme was broadcast on Malaysian television featuring an interview with an Israeli mayor named Ehud Olmert and Israeli songs in the background.
+On 18 June 1995, the program was broadcast on Malaysian television, featuring an interview with an Israeli mayor, Ehud Olmert, accompanied by Israeli songs playing in the background.

-Officially, the Malaysian government allows Christians to visit Israel for religious purposes.
-In 2009, the government imposed a ban on visits to Israel, ostensibly due to heightened security risks posed by the Israeli–Palestinian conflict.
+In 2009, the government imposed a ban on visits to Israel, citing heightened security risks associated with the Israeli–Palestinian conflict.
+The ban was lifted in 2011, albeit with restrictions such as a quota of 700 pilgrims per year, a limit of no more than 40 pilgrims per church group, and a minimum age requirement of 18.
+Additionally, pilgrims were restricted to visiting Israel no more than once every three years, with each stay capped at a maximum of 10 days.
+In October 2012, the Malaysian government lifted the quota on pilgrimage tourism to Israel and extended the maximum stay duration from 10 to 21 days.

-The ban was lifted in 2011, albeit with restrictions such as a quota of 700 pilgrims per year with not more than 40 pilgrims per church group, and pilgrims must be at least 18 years old and not visiting Israel more than once every three years with each stay a maximum of 10 days.
-In October 2012, the Malaysian government lifted the quota on pilgrimage tourism to Israel and allowed stays to be extended from 10 to 21 days.
+Israeli citizens are generally prohibited from entering Malaysia.
+However, in October 2022, Nuseir Yassin, popularly known as Nas Daily, entered Malaysia legally using his Saint Kitts and Nevis passport.
+The Malaysian Immigration Director-General confirmed that Yassin, who holds dual citizenship, adhered to Malaysian immigration laws.